Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Must Go Places at Night in Singapore

-The fun never stops in Singapore.
 There are still a lot of places to visit in Singapore even when darkness sets in.
-And if you want to know more, read my separate post on 21 things to do in Singapore at night which cover more details on what you must do and see in this country at night.
+And if you want to know more, read my separate post on 21 things to do in Singapore at night which cover more details on what you must do and see in the country at night.

 13. Clarke Quay

-Clarke Quay is a very popular destination in Singapore that always jam-packed with locals and tourists at night.
+Clarke Quay is always jam-packed with locals and tourists at night.
 Why?
 It’s because of its scenic river views and lively nightlife.

 Here, you can enjoy alfresco dining while satisfying your appetite.
 There are also plenty of cocktail bars and cosy pubs on array.

-If you’re up for an exciting night, head to the best clubs in the area.
+If you’re up for an exciting night in Singapore, head to the best clubs in the area.
 You can even ride the G-Max Reverse Bungy if you want something more daring.

 For other unique activities, refer to my complete list of the top 10 Clarke Quay attractions and plan out your visit ahead.